mitchiemt11/mitchiemt11/README.md

 </h1>

-I'm a software developer focused on building mobile and web applications.
+I'm a software developer 😃
-Currently, I’m expanding my expertise in Java, Kotlin, and Spring Boot while exploring Generative AI to push the boundaries of what’s possible in tech.

 Beyond development, I enjoy writing insightful tech blogs, breaking down complex topics into engaging content for the community.
 Outside of work, you’ll often find me immersed in gaming, where I appreciate the creativity and problem-solving that fuel both my hobbies and my career.